Meet the team

 Co-founder & President

 Margie MacKinnon, Co-Founder and President of Calliope Arts, grew up in Montreal, Quebec.
 She completed an undergraduate degree at Concordia University and a law degree at Queen's University in Kingston.
-Her practice included corporate law, legislative drafting and financial services regulation.
 Margie moved to London, England in 1990, where she and her husband, Wayne McArdle, raised their three children.

 A two-month study trip to Florence in 2011 marked the start of Margie's ongoing interest in that city's history, art and language.
 She served on the Board of Advancing Women Artists for four years, contributing to several art-by-women restoration projects, as well as editing and writing articles for Inside AWA magazine.
-In July 2021 she became a Trustee of the Medici Archive Project, a research institute based in Florence.
+She is also the Director responsible for AWA's legacy projects, including 'Oltrarno Gaze', in conjunction with the British Institute of Florence, and the preservation of the archive of AWA's exhibition series with the Associazione Culturale Il Palmerino.
+Margie is a contributing editor to Restoration Conversations magazine.

 Wayne, Co-Founder, Director and Secretary of Calliope Arts, is a graduate of the Law Faculty of the University of Western Ontario.
 Mr McArdle’s career has included private and public law, impact investment and public service.
 He was Chief Counsel at the European Bank for Reconstruction and Development (London) and was a partner in the London Office of Gibson, Dunn & Crutcher for 18 years.